issalig/galaksija/tsolc_thesis.md

 | **Interrupt Frequency** | \( f_o = \frac{f_{osc}}{12 \times 16 \times 16 \times 4} \) | 50 Hz |

 📌 **Table 5**: *Comparison of Galaksija's video signal characteristics with the PAL B,G standard.*

+With the help of the 10 · f₀ signal, the Johnson counter U14 generates two phase-shifted signals with a frequency of f₀ = 50 Hz (the signal for processor interrupts and vertical synchronization pulses) in accordance with the requirements for generating a composite video signal (Figure 11).

 | **Characteristic** | **PAL B,G (Used in Slovenia)** | **Galaksija** |
 |------------------|--------------------------------|--------------|